Oseienoch/Marketing-Mix-Modeling--MMM--Project/README.md

 ## Project Objectives

 ### Overview
-In this project, we apply Marketing Mix Modeling (MMM) to analyze a comprehensive dataset sourced from [jamesrawlins1000's GitHub repository](https://github.com/jamesrawlins1000/Market-mix-modelling-data).
-Our primary goals are twofold: understanding the ROI of different marketing channels and predicting demand.
+In this project, I apply Marketing Mix Modeling (MMM) to analyze a comprehensive dataset sourced from [jamesrawlins1000's GitHub repository](https://github.com/jamesrawlins1000/Market-mix-modelling-data).
+My primary goals are twofold: understanding the ROI of different marketing channels and predicting demand.
 The analysis will provide insights into the effectiveness of various advertising strategies and inform demand forecasting.

-### Data Source Acknowledgement
+### Data Source & Acknowledgement
-We extend our gratitude to [jamesrawlins1000](https://github.com/jamesrawlins1000) for compiling and sharing this valuable dataset, which forms the backbone of our analysis.
-It encompasses detailed records of demand, sales, and advertising expenditures across multiple channels in Shenzhen city, comprising 2211 observations and 18 variables.
+I extend my gratitude to [jamesrawlins1000](https://github.com/jamesrawlins1000) for compiling and sharing this valuable dataset, which forms the backbone of our analysis.
+It encompasses detailed records of demand, sales, and advertising expenditures across multiple channels in Shenzhen city for some unnamed organisation/firm, comprising 2211 observations and 18 variables.

 ### Objectives
 1. **Understanding ROI of Different Marketing Channels:**